ApexSQL Search for MySQL

 Can I use the Object search feature to search objects in the SQL Server databases?

-This add-in is only for searching for objects in MySQL databases.
+This add-in is only for searching for objects in MySQL and MariaDB databases.
 To search objects in the SQL Server databases, the ApexSQL Search add-in can be used.

 Can MySQL Object search feature search objects in the MySQL databases on cloud (Amazon RDS, Azure)?